Debt Relief Programs: How they work and

 The debt relief company must also inform you that:

 You will work with your debt counselor to figure out what debts to enroll in the plan and develop an affordable monthly plan payment.
-You’ll also look for alternatives to increase what you can offer your creditors, it could be a loan, tapping your savings, or selling some assets.
-Your counselor will probably advise you to stop making monthly payments on your enrolled accounts.
+You’ll also look for alternatives to increase what you can offer your creditors, it could be a

 Your debt consultant may give you advice about handling calls from creditors and debt collectors.
-Federal law gives you total control over how much contact you get from creditors, but credit card companies will probably continue to call you.
-You may communicate with your creditors during this time if you choose.
+Federal law gives you total control over how much contact you get from creditors, but credit card companies will probably continue

 According to data from Freedom Debt Relief, your credit score is likely to drop substantially during the first few months of your debt relief program, but this is only temporary.
-After the first six months, credit scores tend to bounce back up.
+After the first six months, credit scores tend to

 Unfortunately, debt relief is a financial service with lots of government oversight.
 The Federal Trade Commission (FTC) warns consumers about these red flags when dealing with a debt relief company: